 On July 4, 2009, torrential rains caused a major landslide and subsequent flooding in Hpakant, a mining area in northern Kachin state, Myanmar, where MSF runs an STI/HIV clinic.
 Officials have recorded 24 people dead, although figures are unclear.
 Around 1,000 people who have lost their homes have sought refuge in local monasteries and a school.
 The local 25 bed government hospital has received dozens of injured and part of the hospital has also been flooded.

-MSF activities MSF in Kachin State
+MSF activities in Kachin State

-At its northern most reaches, Kachin State borders China and comprises thick jungle, along with Myanmar’s largest mountains. Ã?
-The region contains people from many different ethnic groups, as well as numerous migrant workers - attracted by the big Jade mines. Ã?
-In these places health issues, notably HIV/AIDS, are fuelled by a prevalence of brothels and opium dens, and compounded by a lack of accessible and affordable health services. Ã?
-Here, MSF run eight clinics and numerous mobile clinics, providing services in HIV/AIDS care, treatment and prevention activities (including harm-reduction for intra-venous drug users), reproductive tract infection treatment, tuberculosis treatment, malaria treatment and health education.
+At its northernmost reaches, Kachin State borders China and comprises thick jungle, along with Myanmar’s largest mountains.
+The region contains people from many different ethnic groups, as well as numerous migrant workers - attracted by the big Jade mines.
+In these places, health issues, notably HIV/AIDS, are fuelled by a prevalence of brothels and opium dens, and compounded by a lack of accessible and affordable health services.
+Here, MSF runs eight clinics and numerous mobile clinics, providing services in HIV/AIDS care, treatment and prevention activities (including harm-reduction for intra-venous drug users), reproductive tract infection treatment, tuberculosis treatment, malaria treatment and health education.

 HIV in Myanmar